 - He is not inadmissible from the U.S. on security grounds.

 The following classes of persons are ineligible for cancellation of removal: (1) Certain crewmen; (2) Exchange visitors (in “J” status) who received medical training in the U.S.; (3) Persons who have persecuted others; (4) Persons who have previously been granted cancellation of removal, suspension of deportation or relief under §212(c); and (5) Persons who committed certain criminal offenses prior to the accrual of the required seven years.

 - Has been physically present in the U.S. for a continuous period of 10 years prior to the institution of removal proceedings.
-(This requirement is not applicable to persons who have served a minimum of 24 months in the U.S. Armed Forces, was present in the U.S. during his enlistment or induction, and is either serving honorably or has received an honorable discharge.)
-"Continuous" means that the person cannot be out of the U.S. for more than 90 days at a time, or 180 days in the aggregate, during the 10-year period.
+(This requirement is not applicable to persons who have served a minimum of 24 months in the U.S. Armed Forces, were present in the U.S. during their enlistment or induction, and are either serving honorably or have received an honorable discharge.)
+“Continuous” means that the person cannot be out of the U.S. for more than 90 days at a time, or 180 days in the aggregate, during the 10-year period.

 - Has been a person of good moral character for 10 years;

 - Is not inadmissible under §212(a)(2) or (3) (criminal and security grounds) or deportable under §237(a)(1)(G) (marriage fraud), (2) (criminal grounds), (3) (failure to register and falsification of documents) or (4) (security and related grounds).

 - Whose removal would result in exceptional and extremely unusual hardship to his/her spouse, parent, or child, who is a citizen of the United States or an alien lawfully admitted for permanent residence.